RocketCommunicationsInc/astro-uxds/_content/components/segmented-button.md

 ::: compliance

-- 5.16.1.
-Segmented Buttons shall be used only for mutually exclusive selections
+- X.X.X Segmented Buttons shall be used only for mutually exclusive selections

 :::